-Appendix B of the Architectural Guidelines document tells you what documentation and signatures are needed to get approval for an exterior modification.
+Appendix B of the Architectural Requirements document tells you what documentation and signatures are needed to get approval for an exterior modification.
 The exterior modification form can be downloaded from the Management Community Documents web page.

 + Q. How long does the approval process take?